harshalidesale/SmartCart--AI/README.md

 3. Commit your changes (`git commit -am 'Add a new feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a new Pull Request

----

-## 📬 Contact

-For any questions or support, open an issue or contact [herinp45](https://github.com/herinp45).